cli-kit/cli-compiler/doc/readme/usage.md

 5. Parse markdown document to tokens (parse).
 6. Render markdown tokens into program definition (render).
 7. Replace variables in the program strings (replace).
+8. Transform the program definition to a module (transform).